Discordi0/Practice/HBT/Skills Assessment/Introduction to Threat Hunting & Hunting With Elastic.md

 ![](../../Img/Pasted%20image%2020250522192355.png)

+___

-Q2: Enter your answer for Hunt 2.
+### Q2: Enter your answer for Hunt 2.

-A: LgvHsviAUVTsIN
+#### A: LgvHsviAUVTsIN

-For this one i remembered that we have access to sysmon logs. so i google for the sysmos event id for registry. (https://learn.microsoft.com/es-mx/sysinternals/downloads/sysmon)
+For this one i remembered that we have access to sysmon logs. so i google for the sysmon event id for registry. (https://learn.microsoft.com/es-mx/sysinternals/downloads/sysmon)

 ![](../../Img/Pasted%20image%2020250522193418.png)